• Skip to primary navigation

 $100,000/year totaling $200,000

-Improve the health and wellness of Black women living in McKeesport, Duquesne, Clairton, West Mifflin, and Homestead and share their lived experience by offering support and coaching through system navigation, connection to resources, advocacy on shaping public policy, and training and education.
+Improve the health and wellness of Black women living in McKeesport, Duquesne, Clairton, West Mifflin, and Homestead, and share their lived experience by offering support and coaching through system navigation, connection to resources, advocacy on shaping public policy, and training and education.

 Rapid Response Funding to Support Jefferson Families